Digital Inhaler Interest Among Asthma and COPD Patients:

 Survey results offer valuable insight, among all subsets of the populations studied, into the characteristics and behaviors that motivate one to use, or not use, a digital inhaler.
 Through Asthma.net and COPD.net, marketers can understand, reach and engage people living with these conditions in transparent ways.

-For more information on how Health Union can help you create smarter, more effective programs for patients and caregivers, click here to learn about our business solutions.
+Learn more about how Health Union can help you create smarter, more effective programs for patients and caregivers through business solutions in media/advertising, marketing research, and clinical services.

 *Top 2 box on a 7-point scale.